pentamassiv/gtk-layer-shell-gir/gtk-layer-shell/README.md

 If you want to learn more about gir, have a look at its [repo](https://github.com/gtk-rs/gir) or its [book](https://gtk-rs.org/gir/book/).

 ## Maintenance status
+The Rust bindings for GTK3 are no longer maintained and the repo has been archived.
+If you are starting a new project, you should use GTK4 and thus gtk4-layer-shell right from the start.

 This crate is just a safe wrapper for the C library so it is feature complete and not actively worked on.
 There are Github Actions keeping the dependencies up-to-date.
 If you encounter any problems, feel free to open a PR.

 ## Contributing